COMMENT MAGAZINE SUBMISSIONS

 What style or voice is Comment looking for?

-You should aim to write for an intelligent general readership.
+Comment aims for an intelligent general readership.
 We do not condescend to our readers, but we don’t assume that they have specialist knowledge.
-When terms of art are mentioned, they should be briefly explained, or put in contexts where their explanation is self-evident.
+Terms of art should be briefly explained or used in such a way as to be self-evident.
 Language level is approximately that of The Atlantic or The New Yorker, but style may vary according to writers’ individual voices, the nature of the piece, and so on.

 Comment adheres to the style guidelines set forth in The Chicago Manual of Style.
 Authors are asked to use Canadian spellings, which are roughly a hybrid of British and American spellings (so, “neighbour” and “favourite,” but “realize” and “civilize”).